 Human beings are flawed – we’re prone to subjective evaluations and in the world of customer service this is a problem.
-It’s really a problem when traditional monitoring methods within our contact centres are reliant on these judgements, costing firm’s time and money.
-Luckily, speech analytics has evolved to unearth the revenue previously lost in uncharted conversations – but are you using the right vendor?
+It’s really a problem when traditional monitoring methods within our contact centres are reliant on these judgements, costing time and money.
+Luckily, speech analytics has emerged to unearth the opportunities previously lost in uncharted conversations – but it’s crucial to use the right approach for your business requirements.

-To really carve out those revenue generating nuggets, we need to go beyond personal decisions on whether an agent remained ‘focused’, or ‘attentive to the customer’.
-Automating the quality management process using speech analytics is one way forward-facing businesses are able to truly tighten up their customer experience – with minimal labour and cost savings.
+To really carve out those nuggets of opportunity, we need to go beyond personal judgements on whether an agent remained ‘focused’, or ‘attentive to the customer’.
+Automating the quality management process using speech analytics is one way forward-facing businesses are able to truly tighten up their workforce performance and customer experience delivery.

 Making the switch